310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 {% endbubble %}

 {% bubble Wataru %}
-*Fufufu.* It *is* the day of rest, after all.
+*Fufufu.* It *is* a holiday today, after all.
 Relaxing with an old friend and wandering around an aquarium is also a lovely way to spend one’s time.

 If we are here, we will be able to rush to Kanata’s aid quickly, as well.
 {% endbubble %}